‘Greetings from Dunedin’ courtesy of Dunedin Artist Steve Spathelf

 The act of crossing the Courtney Campbell Causeway is indeed a rite of passage for Jays fans who routinely make the pilgrimage to Dunedin.

-The first piece of misinformation, and most common piece of fake news is that fans shouldn’t stay in Dunedin itself because it ‘shuts down at 7:00pm.’
+The first piece of misinformation, and most common fake news story is that fans shouldn’t stay in Dunedin itself because it ‘ pretty much shuts down around 7:00pm.’
 This is patently false.
 Not only does Dunedin not shut down in the evenings (more on that later), it has a really fun downtown that is full of character with plenty to offer.
 If you can, try to stay within walking distance of the stadium.
 There’s nothing worse than spending an afternoon at the ballpark with Chad The Beer Guy and not being able to buy what he’s hawking because you have a 40-minute drive back to St. Petersburg in front of you.
+There’s also many events that take place within the Dunedin core: the annual Beer Fest at Edgewater Park, the Dunedin Downtown Market, pub crawls, the Highland Games (and impromptu pipe band performances), Mutt Madness, live music, and an epic St. Patrick’s Day street party.

 With that in mind, there are some great bars and restaurants within walking distance of Florida Auto Exchange Stadium.
 They are perfect for a post-game beer (or more) before heading for dinner.
 Here’s a quick-and-dirty rundown of the usual suspects: